 The aromatic terpenes in cannabis can be extremely pungent, making it a recognizable plant indeed.
 It’s no wonder that strains of cannabis have names like Skunk, Cheese, Grapefruit and so on.

 Furthermore, cannabis is very creative when it comes to combining these terpenes to create new aromas.
-Many flowering plants, such as roses, smell generally similar – but cannabis has the ability to produce an incredible diversity of fragrances, from fruity and flowery through to spicy, earthy and even chemical.
+Many flowering plants, such as roses, generally smell similar – but cannabis can produce an incredible diversity of fragrances, from fruity and flowery through to spicy, earthy and even chemical.
 All of these unique and diverse aromas are primarily made up of different combinations of these fascinating molecules – the terpenes.

 What Are Terpenes – The Basics

-Terpenes are an extremely large class of organic compounds.
+Terpenes are a huge class of organic compounds.
 When added together with the terpenoids, which are very similar to terpenes and fulfill many similar biological functions, they are the single largest class of naturally-occurring molecule!

 Terpenes and terpenoids are also quite similar to cannabinoids.
-In fact, cannabinoids are sometimes referred to as “terpenophenolic” compounds.
+Cannabinoids are sometimes referred to as “terpenophenolic” compounds.
 What’s more, there’s a specific part of the cannabis plant that’s responsible for creating both cannabinoids and terpenes – the trichomes.

 We still have a lot to learn about the mechanisms cannabis uses to create these substances – but generally, plants that produce abundant, resin-filled trichomes should be high in both cannabinoids and terpenes.

 If you want to learn more about maximizing terpenes when cultivating cannabis, take a look at our articles How To Maximize Your Terpenes – The Basic Steps for general information and How To Maximize Your Terpenes – The Advanced Tweaks for some interesting techniques for skilled growers to try!